 Each Decision has two components: the Category and the Item.
 In our example, we will need to decide vendors for each item in both locations, so we will need to create Decisions for each item and location.

 Once Decisions have been made, they can be mapped to Requested Information so that you can indicate exactly what documents/data will be requested depending on what Decisions your vendors choose to submit for:

 When a Vendor submits their proposal to this project, the Requested Information they are asked for directly corresponds with Decisions that they have selected.

 Here's what that looks like:

-If the Vendor only chooses a Foster Cat Barn option, they will only see the following:
+If the Vendor only chooses to submit for any Decisions featuring the Foster Cat Barn location, they will only see the following: